Built for applicants

 About

 HireTea breaks down how major US employers actually hire.
-Each company hub covers application steps, interview questions, drug test rules, dress code, starting pay, and what hiring managers look for — sourced from official policies and labeled when an answer varies by role or location.
+Each company hub covers application steps, interview questions, role-specific screening steps, dress code, starting pay, and what hiring managers look for — maintained from public employer sources and labeled when an answer varies by role or location.

 Quick answer

 HireTea is a free hiring-info hub for the major US employers job applicants actually search for.
-Each company hub answers the questions you'd type into Google — drug test? interview questions? starting pay? — and labels each answer with a source confidence level so you can tell solid policy from variable practice.
+Each company hub answers the questions you'd type into Google — application steps? interview questions? starting pay? — and labels each answer with a source confidence level so you can tell solid policy from variable practice.

 Use it when you need a practical starting point for a real application, not a generic career article.